Coaches should develop in their players respect for the judgement of all officials

 5.2 All students should have equal opportunities to participate.

-5.3 Students shall be encouraged to explore pathways for participation and involvement players but also as coaches, referees, administrators etc.
+5.3 Students shall be encouraged to explore pathways for participation and involvement not only as players but also as coaches, referees, administrators etc.

 5.4 Remember that students participate for their enjoyment and benefit.
 Do not overemphasise awards.